Testosterone Therapy for Pain in Postmenopausal Women

 The trial does not specify if you need to stop taking your current medications, but you cannot have used testosterone, spironolactone, finasteride, or systemic ketoconazole in the past 3 months.

-What evidence supports the effectiveness of testosterone therapy for pain in postmenopausal women?
+What evidence suggests that testosterone therapy might be an effective treatment for pain in postmenopausal women?

 Who Is on the Research Team?